lethal233/lethal233.github.io/_pages/about.md

   - /about.html
 ---

-**NEWS** [04/15/2024]: Our paper [Misconfiguration Software Testing for Failure Emergence in Autonomous Driving Systems](https://dl.acm.org/doi/10.1145/3660792) has been accepted by [FSE '24](https://2024.esec-fse.org/details/fse-2024-research-papers/52/Misconfiguration-Software-Testing-for-Failure-Emergence-in-Autonomous-Driving-Systems).

 Hello!
-I'm Shilong Li, a second-year Master student in Software Engineering at the [University of California, Irvine](https://uci.edu/).
+I'm Shilong Li.
+I hold my Master's degree in Software Engineering the [University of California, Irvine](https://uci.edu/).
 My research interests are autonomous driving systems and software testing and analysis.

 In 2022, I hold a honored Bachelor of Engineering in Computer Science from the Southern University of Science and Technology ([SUSTech](https://www.sustech.edu.cn)).
 I was doing research with Professor Yepang Liu.

- [Here](https://mp.weixin.qq.com/s/Lqbi2fH1h-9IjZinAtjncg) is my personal statement about my life at SUSTech (but only in Chinese version)

 # Education